dribnet/purvs/README.md

   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one

+ Monday 04/05/20: Opening github desktop for the first time.
+Sketching some ideas on how I want to approach this problem set.
+Changing colours to make sure that commits are working fine.